liboyang0112/TRExFitter/README.rst

      * NuisancaParameter   : if specified, this will be given to RooStats instead of the syst name; useful (and recommended) way to correlate systematics
      * IsFreeParameter     : if set to TRUE, the constraint will be a flat one instead of Gaussian (use with caution)
      * Category            : major category to which the systematic belongs (instrumental, theory, ttbar, ...): used to split pulls plot for same category
-     * SubCategory         : minor category for the systematic, used to evaluate impact on POI per SubCategory in "i" step, defaults to Category setting if it is used, otherwise defaults to "Uncategorised", do not use "Gammas", "FullSyst", or "combine" as SubCategory names
+     * SubCategory         : minor category for the systematic, used to evaluate impact on POI per SubCategory in "i" step, defaults to Category setting if it is used, otherwise defaults to "Uncategorised", do not use "Gammas", "FullSyst", or "combine" as SubCategory names (reserved for special functionality)
      * HistoPathUp         : only for option HIST, for HISTO or SHAPE systematic: histogram file path for systematic up variation
      * HistoPathDown       : only for option HIST, for HISTO or SHAPE systematic: histogram file path for systematic down variation
      * HistoPathSufUp      : only for option HIST, for HISTO or SHAPE systematic: suffix of the histogram file names for systematic up variation